Updated by Vaer Watches

 Our confidence in guaranteeing our watches are waterproof vs. water-resistant comes from personal experience.
 Vaer is headquartered half a mile from the Pacific ocean, and as founders, we try to get in the water several times every week.
 Our watches have endured hundreds of hours of pounding shore break, and prolonged salt-water exposure - and thanks to the screwdown crown they've always kept ticking.

-While we openly admit that our 10 ATM watches will flood at extreme depths (likely at a depth of around 120 feet), this type of exposure is so rare that we're always willing to replace the watch of an owner that tries to pull it off (thus far, it's never happened).
+While we openly admit that our 10 ATM watches will flood at extreme depths (likely at a depth of around 120 meters), this type of exposure is so rare that we're always willing to replace the watch of an owner that tries to pull it off (thus far, it's never happened).